 Members are invited to make presentations at the luncheon meetings, participate in member visits to their offices and promote their business within the organization.
 Attendance is the key to exposure and relationship building.
 All members are expected to attend the regularly scheduled meetings.

 Only one business in any profession is allowed, so competition between members is avoided.
 Once a member secures a position in OEA, as long as it is properly maintained, that business category is no longer open to any of their competitors.
 Some categories have been secured for more than 25 years.

 Membership is not automatic, even when a category may be available.
 To maintain a high level of integrity, an interview and screening process which includes an on-site visit, must be conducted prior to acceptance.
 Potential members are asked to join because we believe all of us would benefit.

 Once a business is voted into membership, the owner can be proud that it is one of a select number of firms recognized for quality and high standards.

 Business owners and managers who have an interest in learning more about Oregon Executives Association may attend a luncheon meeting as a guest of the organization.
-Please email Shelley Shirley, OEA Executive Director, if you would like to attend a luncheon.
+Please email Debbie Utberg, OEA Executive Director, if you would like to attend a luncheon.